NEFSC/READ-PSB-Marina/README.md

 Release Notes:
 1. Minor changes in Aggregate Data Daily and Hourly boat to make smoother UI experience
 2. New Marina boat added!
-Marina users can now create spectrograms from wav files using the "Generate Spectrogram" boat under the "Other" dock
+Marina users can now create spectrograms from wav files using the "Generate Spectrogram" boat under the "Visualization" dock

 **Base Marina 1.00.00**